Monday, 25 May 2009

 Saturday, 4 April 2009

 Finally it had stopped raining, as I went for the second day of the short films in competition for the Human Rights Night film festival of Bologna.
-The projection started with a bit of delay as we waited for Manli Shojaeifard, the Iranian director of one of the films in programme.
+I am the president of the jury for the short films this year.

 If on the first day, for me the theme of the films had been crossing some kind of boundaries, yesterday I felt that stories had less hope, they were about persons imprisoned behind barbed wires.
 Barbed wires that were there in their own minds or were built by circumstances, but in all cases there was not much chance of getting out.

 The first film was "...She was no one" (director Manli Shojaeifard, Iran, 2002, 13 minutes).
 It was about a saint's tomb that is supposed to cure persons with mental illnesses and where people tie mentally sick persons with a chain and a lock, presumably overnight.
-Manli herself explained that to avoid problems, she had visualized this film in a more symbloic form, using symbols such as green wishing-threads tied around the tomb, the rosary and the burning candles.
+Manli herself explained that to avoid problems, she had visualized this film in a more symbolic form, using symbols such as green wishing-threads tied around the tomb, the rosary and the burning candles.
 There were no dialogues in the film.

-I personally had difficulty in understanding this film and afterwards, asked Manlie some clarifications.
+I personally had some difficulty in understanding this film and afterwards, asked Manlie some clarifications.
 The main event of the film was the rape of one mentally ill girl left there by her family, by the caretaker of the tomb.
-This was shown indirectly, when a woman living near by, finds the girl on the ground near the tomb, having convulsions and closeby she finds the rosary left by the man.
+This was shown indirectly, when a woman living near by, finds the girl on the ground near the tomb, having convulsions and close by she finds the rosary left by the man.

 However, even after understanding the idea of the film, I had trouble in visualizing that man raping the girl, since actor playing the caretaker of the tomb seemed like a kindly elderly gnome with laughing blue eyes.
 Perhaps they could have taken a different actor for this role.
+Or perhaps that was their intention, that even elderly frail persons can also be rapists.

-People tying mentally ill persons with chains and treating them like animals is probably common all over the rural world, where there are few psychiatrists and little understanding of mental illness.
+People tying mentally ill persons with chains and treating them like animals is probably common all over the rural world, especially where there are few psychiatrists and little understanding of mental illness.
 Both mental illness and epilepsy are surrounded by myths, superstitions, stigma and discrimination.
 It does happen in India and a mainstream film like "Tere Naam" (director Satish Kaushik, 2003 with Salman Khan and Bhumika Chawla) had shown it very graphically.
 However, I am digressing here.

 The second film was Alfred (director Leonardo Guerra Seràgnoli, USA, 2008, 17 minutes) about nightmares of a man called Alfred.
 When he was a child or adolescent, he was involved in some war.
 Hit by a bullet, enemy soldiers had left him on the ground thinking that he was dead.
 Now he is haunted by some unseen demons, probably unable to come to terms with fragility of his life or the fear of dying.